Conceptual Foundations

-Kimani White and Aleesha Lowry's extension of Model A. Where Model A assigns eight information elements to eight functional positions, Model L divides each element into two sub-variants — producing sixteen distinct monadic elements and a richer account of how each type actually processes information.
+Kimani White's Model-L document presents a modern socionics extension of Model A: a sixteen-function layout that maps the full Reinin dichotomy space.
+Where Model A assigns eight information elements to eight functional positions, Model L divides each element into two sub-variants and adds eight radial positions — producing a richer account of how each type actually processes information.

 Model A gives socionics its foundational structure: eight information elements assigned to eight functional positions.
 For most analytical purposes this is sufficient.
-But Kimani White and Aleesha Lowry observed something Model A leaves implicit: every block pairs a rational element with an irrational one, and the character of each element is shaped by the axis it is paired with.
+Kimani White's Model-L document argues that the familiar eight elements are not the fundamental endpoint: several Reinin dichotomies further subdivide them into sixteen monadic elements, one corresponding to each type.
 A Perceiving element carries the influence of a Judging quality — T. for the objective, detached influence of Logic; F. for the subjective, involved influence of Ethics.
 A Judging element carries the influence of a Perceiving quality — N. for the abstract, intuitive influence; S. for the concrete, sensing influence.
 The element's informational territory doesn't change.
 What changes is the character it takes on from its structural partner.

 The solution was precise: subdivide each of the eight Model A elements into two sub-variants, one for each cross-influence.
 This produces sixteen monadic elements — the same eight elements of information, each now described with twice the resolution.
 The sub-variant notation makes the cross-influence explicit: Ne(T.) is Ne shaped by a logical, objective quality; Ne(F.) is Ne shaped by an ethical, subjective one.
 Ti(N.) is Ti shaped by an intuitive, abstract quality; Ti(S.) is Ti shaped by a sensing, concrete one.
 The full cross-influence argument, with worked examples, is on the Bridge page.